Douglas Mawson: Early work

 In 1905 Mawson became a lecturer in petrology and mineralogy at the University of Adelaide.
 During this time, thanks to the free rail pass given to him by the government for the purpose of geological research, he travelled by train around the state of South Australia (SA).
 By 1907, he had been to Kangaroo Island, the Flinders Ranges, to the southern tips of the Yorke and Eyre Peninsulas, as well as an area between the small town in the far east of SA, Olary, and Broken Hill, over the border in New South Wales.
-He explored the Olary-Broken Hill area on horseback and by motorbike.
+He explored the Olary–Broken Hill area on horseback and by motorbike.
 He also accompanied groups of students on field trips, and had to plan transport and provisions for hot days and some very cold nights in the desert.
 He wrote extensive diaries detailing his trips in the semi-arid areas, which have been transcribed by volunteers at the South Australian Museum.
-In 1906, Government Geologist H. Y. L. Brown concluded that Mawson was undertaking commercial activities in conjunction with his academic activities at Elder's Rock, and withdrew his rail pass for a while.
+In 1906, government geologist Henry Y. L. Brown concluded that Mawson was undertaking commercial activities in conjunction with his academic activities at Elder's Rock, and withdrew his rail pass for a while.

 Mawson was always interested in commercial applications of geology.
 After the discovery of uranium materials at near Olary, a "uranium rush" followed, in order to extract the mineral for commercial applications, at that time.
 Commercial interest in uranium rose after Marie Curie's research and the application of radioactivity in medicine.
 Mawson exhibited a collection of radioactive minerals, including carnotite from Olary, at a meeting of the Royal Society of South Australia on 7 August 1906.
 On 4 September of that year, Mawson identified and first described the mineral davidite, which contains titanium and uranium, at the Olary site, which he named Radium Hill.
 The site was developed by the Radium Hill Company, but closed in 1914 with the start of World War I. Mawson maintained an interest in Radium Hill throughout his life, in particular davidite.
 It was the first major find of radioactive ore in Australia.